sirius-ms/sirius-docs.github.io/docs/_pages/installation.md

 - *de novo* structure generation with MSNovelist.

 From version `5` onwards, a licence and a user account are required to use these features.
-The **SIRIUS web services are free for academic/non-commercial use.** Academic institutions are identified by their email domain and access will be granted automatically.
+The **SIRIUS web services are free for academic use.** Academic institutions are identified by their email domain and access will be granted automatically.
 In case further validation is required, see [Account and License]({{ "/account-and-license" | relative_url }}).